biopython/biopython.github.io/wiki/GitUsage.md

 Tagging the official branch
 ---------------------------

-If you want to put tag on the current biopython official branch (this is usually done to mark a new release), you need to follow these steps:
+If you want to put tag on the current Biopython official branch (this is usually done to mark a new release), you need to follow these steps:

 First make sure you are up to date with official branch: